turmoni/9pin2supergun/README.md

 I am personally using this code with a [Monster Joysticks CD32 joystick](https://monsterjoysticks.com/deluxe-cd32-retro-joystick-kit-classic) and a [Minigun Supergun](https://www.arcade-projects.com/threads/minigun-supergun-an-open-source-supergun.9408/).

-There is a chance that there will be USB host support in the future, and this will be accommodated by the PCB I'm designing.
+There is a chance that there will be USB host support in the future, if using [the PCB](/pcb/).

 ## Requirements